 Determining the appropriate amount of water to use in brewing the perfect cup of coffee may take some trial and error.
 Personal preference also influences how much water you’ll want to use, but keep in mind that too little water will affect the taste.

 Using too little water in the brewing process can lead to sour-tasting coffee.
 If only using a small amount of water, the coffee is not allowed the entire time it needs for the full flavor to be extracted from the coffee grounds.
-This is what will lead to that sour taste.
+This will lead to that sour taste.

 If you want to read more about how much water to use, check out our other article, “What is the best coffee to water ratio?”

-Under Extracted: Water Not Hot Enough
+4. Under Extracted: Wrong Water Temperature

 Unfortunately, under extraction can result from your coffee maker not functioning correctly.
 If your coffee machine is older, it may have difficulty heating the water to the needed temperature.